 But it turned out that this work at Daniela’s was more than that.
 Being abroad, far away from my family and friends, was not always easy for me.
 But Daniela was always there.
 When I was at her place, I felt like at home.
 Once a week, at least, I was with her.
 I accompanied her to the university, made food for her and cleaned her flat.
 When Daniela had time, we ate or drank some tea and talked about everything under the sun.
 In the end, our cooperation turned to friendship which, I hope, can stand the distance.

 Daniela is a very open-minded person.
 She respects others and values them in a very authentic and honest way.
-I never met someone before who combines these aspects in this enjoyable way.
+I have never met someone before who combines these aspects in this enjoyable way.
 She is very caring about others.
 My English is not so good (in German we would say: it is not the yellow from the egg :D), but it was never hard to find a way to communicate with Daniela.
 She is very flexible with that kind of issue.
 I even loved to talk with her because conversations with her are funny or deep.
 All in all, Daniela is a wonderful person and I do not regret one minute I spent with her!!!

 In Germany I do assistance for a woman with epilepsy since 2013.
 This experience and, of course, the time with Daniela let me think of assistance work as a very intimate encounter.
 Not only because you have physical contact but because of some situations you will never experience on your own (except you have disability).
 These situations are about discrimination against disabilities – discriminations by persons, institutions, states, etc. I am not happy about these moments but I’ve learned much about our efficiency-oriented society.